 This hands-on introductory course is designed for students to develop practical software application skills necessary for personal productivity at home, on the job, or in the classroom.
 Topics will include an overview of the Windows operating system, including file management skills, in addition to word processing, spreadsheet, database and presentation tools.
-Online students must have access to a Windows-based PC along with Office 2010.
-Prerequisites: Eligibility for ENG 101.
+Online students must have access to Office 2013 or Office 365.
+Prerequisite: Eligibility for ENG 101.
 3 credits